-Tak Seng On’s vivid red bat and coin sign hangs on the wall in the pawnshop’s entry room.
+Tak Seng On’s vivid red bat and coin sign hang on the wall in the pawnshop’s entry room.

 Restoration and Award

-In 2004, Tak Seng On received an honorable mention in the UNESCO Asia Pacific Heritage Awards.
+In 2004, Tak Seng On received an honourable mention in the UNESCO Asia Pacific Heritage Awards.

 These awards go to organizations or private individuals for restoring and conserving buildings with valuable heritage.